pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 ```

 # Conclusion
-JShell is an important addition to the language.
-In an easy and quick way, you can verify things like return types, formatting options, or try out libraries or language features.
+JShell is an important addition to the Java language.
+With it, users can easily and quickly verify things like return types, adjust formatting options, or try out libraries or language features.

-In this tutorial, you have learned how to work with various types of code snippets in JShell, some useful commands and about its auto-completion capabilities to explore a class’s members and documentation.
+Hopefully this guide taught you all you needed to know about how to work with various types of code snippets in JShell, some of its useful commands, and its auto-completion capabilities to explore a class’s members and documentation.

+### Resources
-Of course, there's still a lot of things to learn for more advanced uses, like feedback modes, custom options (like setting a custom editor), and how to integrate JShell into your Java programs.
+Of course, this guide only scratches the surface.
+Advanced users should look forward to learning more about feedback modes, custom options (like setting a custom editor), and ways of integrating JShell into your Java programs.
 A good resource to learn about some of these topics is [Robert Field's tutorial on JShell](http://cr.openjdk.java.net/~rfield/tutorial/JShellTutorial.html).

-Thanks for reading.
+____

+Hopefully you found this guide informative and engaging.
+Please leave all comments and feedback in the discussion section below.
+Thanks for reading!